juntang-zhuang/Adabelief-Optimizer/README.md

 * <del> Correct the [coding error in RangerAdaBelief](https://github.com/juntang-zhuang/Adabelief-Optimizer/issues/17#issue-728833323)</del>
 * <del> The AMSGrad implmentation might be problematic, see discusssion https://github.com/juntang-zhuang/Adabelief-Optimizer/issues/32#issuecomment-742350592 </del>
 * <del> Coupled weight decay in adabelief-pytorch=0.1.0 is not working, though does not affect decoupled weight decay. https://github.com/juntang-zhuang/Adabelief-Optimizer/pull/33#issue-539128103 </del>
-* Solve the problem in mixed-precision with AdaBelief, see discussion https://github.com/juntang-zhuang/Adabelief-Optimizer/issues/31#issue-759823121
+* <del> Solve the problem in mixed-precision with AdaBelief, see discussion https://github.com/juntang-zhuang/Adabelief-Optimizer/issues/31#issue-759823121 </del>
 * Implement fused version (as in apex) for faster speed.

 ### Done